 Oral disease

 You should examine your dog's mouth regularly for signs of oral disease.
-The first hint is likely to be their bad breath (which is hard to ignore) but also look out for reddened, bleeding or swollen gums, crusted yellow-brown tartar build-up on the teeth and drooling.
+Your first hint is likely to be bad breath (which is hard to ignore) but also look out for reddened, bleeding or swollen gums, crusted yellow-brown tartar build-up on the teeth and in more advanced cases, drooling.

 If your dog develops severe gingivitis you might also notice them dropping food when they eat, eating on one side of their mouth, or not eating at all, which can all lead to weight loss.
-While you’re giving their mouth a good once over, look for fractured, discoloured or missing teeth and lumps and bumps on their gum line and make sure their jaw itself isn’t swollen or misshapen.
+This is why it is so important to keep an eye on your dog’s teeth as part of your regular grooming care and not giving dental issues the chance to progress.
+While you’re giving their mouth a good once over, always look for fractured, discoloured or missing teeth and lumps and bumps on their gum line and make sure their jaw itself isn’t swollen or misshapen.

 Trauma to the teeth

 Of course not all canine dental problems are caused by disease – your dog’s teeth could get broken or fractured by vigorous chewing on very hard objects or simply by an accidental injury when they’re playing.
-Whenever you examine your dog’s mouth, check for broken or worn teeth and encourage your pet to chew on dog chews and toys rather than stones or sticks.
+Whenever you examine your dog’s mouth, check for broken or worn teeth and encourage your pet to chew on dog chews and toys and never stones or sticks.

 How to clean dogs’ teeth